Sonatype has identified malicious typosquatting packages infiltrating the PyPI repository that secretly pull in cryptominers on the affected machines.

 Image: Malicious PyPI package versions per Month

 All of this takes more than just due diligence and luck – it takes the expertise of experienced security professionals and hundreds of terabytes of data.
-In order to keep pace with malware mutations, Sonatype analyses every newly-released npm package to keep developers safe.
+In order to keep pace with malware mutations, Sonatype analyses every newly released npm package to keep developers safe.

 We help you remain proactive and safeguard your software supply chains against up-and-coming attacks.
 Our AI/ML-powered automated malware detection system, Release Integrity, and security research team work together for full-spectrum protection.
 Release Integrity determines a likely malicious component based on historical supply chain attacks and over five-dozen "signals."
 This insight enables flagging for potential new attacks before security researchers discover them.

-As soon as Release Integrity flags a package or a dependency as “suspicious,” it undergoes a quarantine queue for manual review by the Sonatype Security Research Team.
-Meanwhile, users of Nexus Firewall are protected from these suspicious packages while the review is underway.
-Existing components are quarantined before they are pulled “downstream” into a developer’s open source build environment.
+As soon as Release Integrity flags a package or a dependency as "suspicious," it undergoes a quarantine queue for manual review by the Sonatype Security Research Team.
+Meanwhile, users of Sonatype Repository Firewall are protected from these suspicious packages while the review is underway.
+Existing components are quarantined before they are pulled "downstream" into a developer's open source build environment.

 Moreover, users that have enabled the "Dependency Confusion Policy" feature will get proactive protection from dependency confusion attacks.
 This works whether conflicting package names exist in a public repository or in your private, internal repos.